MicrosoftDocs/dataexplorer-docs/data-explorer/lightingest.md

 ---
-title: LightIngest is a command-line utility for ingestion into Azure Data Explorer.
+title: Use LightIngest to ingest data to Azure Data Explorer.
 description: Learn about LightIngest, a command-line utility for ad-hoc data ingestion into Azure Data Explorer.
 author: orspod
 ms.author: orspodek
 ms.reviewer: tzgitlin
 ms.service: data-explorer
 ms.topic: conceptual
-ms.date: 04/01/2020
+ms.date: 06/28/2020
 ---

 # Install and use LightIngest

 LightIngest is a command-line utility for ad-hoc data ingestion into Azure Data Explorer.
 The utility can pull source data from a local folder or from an Azure blob storage container.